CatalystSoftworks/Game-Dev-Handbook/content/release/code-signing/mac.md

 ---
-title: Code Signing
+title: MacOS
 ---

-# Windows

-# macOS
+# Code Signing for Release on MacOS

 Much of this portion of the guide is based on [this fantastic little gist](https://gist.github.com/dpid/270bdb6c1011fe07211edf431b2d0fe4).